Approximating Online Human Evaluation of Social Chatbots with Prompting: Results

 \subsubsection{Prompted Evaluation Results}

-To construct a prompt for evaluating FED dataset, we selected five dialog examples covering five possible scores for overall dialog ratings, ranging from \textit{Very bad} to \textit{Very good}; they are provided in Table \ref{fig:fed_dialogs} in Appendix \ref{sec:appendix_fed}.
+To construct a prompt for evaluating the chosen datasets, we selected five dialog examples covering five possible scores for overall dialog ratings, ranging from \textit{Very bad} to \textit{Very good}; they are provided in Table \ref{fig:fed_dialogs} in Appendix \ref{sec:appendix_fed}.
 To formulate the instructions, we used information from the original paper describing the relative importance of each fine-grained dialog quality for the overall impression.
 The specific formulation of the instruction is provided in Appendix \ref{sec:appendix_fed}.

-Given a small number of participating models in the FED dataset, we report dialog-level correlation results instead of system-level.
-We also compute Spearman correlation for this experiment for the purpose of comparison with the results produced by the FED metric proposed together with the dataset.
-Our prompted evaluation achieved $0.655$ ($p < 0.001$) correlation with the ground truth human scores, which exceeds FED correlation ($0.443$ ($p<0.05$)) by a considerable margin.
-Thus, the prompted evaluation demonstrated ability to generalize to new open-domain conversational settings.
+The evaluation results with a comparison to existing best-performing evaluation metrics are provided in Table \ref{tab:ext_corr}.
+As the number of systems in the FED dataset is small, we only report dialog-level correlation.
+We also report Spearman correlation for this dataset for the purpose of comparison with the results in the original paper ($r=0.443$ ($p<0.05$)) \cite{mehri-eskenazi-2020-unsupervised}.
+Our prompted evaluation exceeds correlations of previous metrics by a considerable margin on both datasets and, thus, demonstrates the ability to generalize to new open-domain conversational settings.